itgenie211/ExpressServerApp/README.md

-This is a application that has a topic about hair.
+I attempted to create a small Node and Express server application that deals with learning about different hairstyles, cuts and colors.
+The application has the ability for users to upload posts of hairstyles.